DonggeLiu/ProFuzzBench/subjects/FTP/ProFTPD/README.md

 Please carefully read the [main README.md](../../../README.md), which is stored in the benchmark's root folder, before following this subject-specific guideline.

-# Fuzzing ProFTPD server with AFLNet and AFLnwe
+# Fuzzing ProFTPD server with AFLNet and AFLNetLegion
 Please follow the steps below to run and collect experimental results for ProFTPD, which is a popular File Transfer Protocol (FTP) server.

 ## Step-1.
 Build a docker image